timplifier/CV/README.md

 **Main project**: **[Balance](https://play.google.com/store/apps/details?id=ru.mitapp.beeline_wallet&hl=en)**

 Balance - E-wallet for payments and money transfer

+#### 🏆 Role Achievements

+As the Middle Android Developer, i achieved:

+Rewrote main screen completely to add new functionality and new design, thus, optimized main screen by ~20% by reducing the amount of work done on the main thread and moved it to the background thread.

+Added edge-to-edge support so users with Android 15 and higher can comfortably use the application.

+Implemented a lot of new features.

+Fixed a ton of bugs related to essential application functionality, such as user session, payment and improved user experience by a lot.

+Published over 10 updates to the broad audience of more than 100.000 users

+Code-reviewed more than 10.000 lines of code for a year.

 ## **Middle Android Developer** [DevCats](https://devcats.kg/) _(Apr 2024 - Sep 2024)_ <br>